 Academic Advising-Each first year student is assigned a provisional advisor or co-advisors for the first year.
-The student will work with the advisor(s) on research or teaching tasks for approximately 20 hours per week (a minimum of 15 hours a week).
+The student will work with the advisor(s) on research or teaching tasks for approximately 20 hours per week (a minimum of 15 hours a week), with the exception of the first semester.
 At the conclusion of the first year, the student and advisor(s), will decide whether the first-year advisor(s) should remain the student's primary advisor(s).
 After the first year, students should feel free to consult with the DGS if they would like to change advisors, although these changes will normally only occur at the conclusion of each semester.